Education/Teacher Preparation (ED)

 3 Units (LEC 48-54)

 This course introduces the basic concepts of physical, cognitive, social/emotional development of the growing child, with emphasis given to development during the school age years (ages 5-12).
-Topics include developmental issues specific to the kindergarten through eighth grade child, the school age child as a learner, child guidance, diversity and anti-bias, working with parents and community outreach.
+Topics include developmental issues specific to the kindergarten through eighth grade child, the school age child as a learner, child guidance, diversity and anti-bias, working with parents.

 Transfers to CSU only